IvanHeriver/treexplorer/README.md

 A simple tree view explorer for tree-like structured data.
 In a few words:

-- each item is a text label with an optional leading icon and it can have children items
+- each item can be any HTML content you like.
+Defaults (text label, icon + text label) are provided if needed.
 - it supports keybord navigation: tab, arrow keys and enter key
 - it should properly support screenreaders but it hasn't been checked
 - you can customize the appearance to match the context it is used in
 - you can add listeners for when an item is selected
+- you can update the tree any time your data changes

 You can checkout an example at [https://ivanheriver.github.io/treexplorer/](https://ivanheriver.github.io/treexplorer/), which is the example located in the `example` folder of this repo.

 # How to install

-## using npm

 Install the library using npm: